LEB-EPFL/basic_training/book/src/chapter_image_acquisition/discussion.md

 Infinity corrected systems do not suffer from these problems because the intermediate image is located at infinity.
 As a result, the final image will not change the position when additonal elements are inserted into the infinity space between the objective and tube lens.

+## Think in Terms of Conjugate Planes

+Consider the planes denoted by the dashed lines in the above figure.
+These denote the sample plane and its image.
+Rays from one point in one of these planes are mapped to a single point in another.

+Any pair of planes that satisfies this mapping are called conjugate planes.
+Another set of important conjugate planes corresponds to the back focal plane (BFP) of the objective and its images.
+Schematics of microscopes can almost always be understood by asking where the conjugates are for the sample and objective BFP are.

 ## The Thin Lens Equation is Compatible with the Principal Planes

 Can we really use the thin lens equation if we are dealing with thick lenses represented as principal planes?